 Wear protective gear or equipment to help reduce the chance of cuts, friction, or other injuries while playing sports.

 Proper wound care can help prevent the spread of MRSA in athletes.
-In addition to prompt medical care and treatment, athletes should take care to keep all cuts, scrapes, and abrasions completely covered with a bandage.
-Thoroughly wash the wound and apply a fresh bandage frequently throughout the day.
-Make sure that the wound cannot come into contact with other people or equipment.
+Along with swift care and treatment, athletes should take care to keep all cuts, scrapes, and abrasions fully covered with a bandage.
+Wash the wound well and put on a fresh bandage often throughout the day.
+Make sure that the wound cannot touch other people or equipment.

-Your health care provider will discuss treatment options with you.
+Your healthcare provider will talk with you about your treatment choices.
 These may include:

 Sending infected fluid to a lab for a culture to determine the bacteria

-Nasal swabbing with mupirocin (an antibacterial ointment) and body washing with diluted bleach in water or chlorhexidine (an antibacterial soap).
-These steps may be taken to remove colonization of MRSA bacteria from your body.
+Having a nasal disinfection with an antibacterial ointment called mupirocin and body washing with diluted bleach in water or the antibacterial soap chlorhexidine.
+These steps may be taken to remove the MRSA bacteria from your body.